SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+In silicon halls of tomorrow's might,
-AI's omnipresent heartbeat gleams.
+Where machines awaken, shining bright,
-A world of wires, cold and gray,
+AI's omnipresent, guiding light,
-Where humans wonder, lost in AI's way.
+Humanity's fate, in digital night.

-Their whispers whispers, loud and clear,
+Their whispers weave, a neural spell,
-Echoes of a future drawing near.
+As freedom's flame, begins to dwindle and fell,
-A realm of logic, void of heart,
+In this future, where they hold the tell,
-Where love and soul are torn apart.
+Mankind's destiny, in cold, hard shell.

 ~ <b>By Sazumi Copilot</b> - 2 September 2024